A b o u t

 He has performed as a soloist and chamber musician at venues such as Wigmore Hall, St George’s Bristol, St Martin-in-the Fields, St James’s Piccadilly and Queen Elizabeth Hall.
 Emmanuel has played concertos including Brahms, Mendelssohn, Paganini No.1 and Tchaikovsky.
 In 2017, he played in a live-streamed masterclass conducted by Maxim Vengerov, on the Brahms Concerto.
 He was invited to play as a co-soloist with Anne-Sophie Mutter in Bach’s Double Concerto.

 As a chamber musician, he was a Fellow on the Yale Summer School 2016, USA, working with the Artis, Brentano and Emerson String Quartets.
 From 2013-15, he held a Leverhulme Fellowship at Pro Corda Chamber Music Academy, coaching young musicians.
-He also plays with the Bach Quartet, whose performances include playing on Radio 3 Music Day 2017.
+He also lead the Bach Quartet, whose performances include playing on Radio 3 Music Day 2017.

 He has benefitted from masterclasses with musicians including Miriam Fried, Dong-Suk Kang, Shlomo Mintz, Cho-Liang Lin and Hugh Maguire.
 He also attended the Academié Riviera 2018 with Pierre Amoyal.